 Owned by Richard Englander, Boston Common overcame a slight bobble at the start to quickly shoot to the lead, then took to the rail with jockey Jorge Chavez to set splits of :23 1/5; :46 1/5; and 1:10 4/5.
 He was home in 1:36, five lengths ahead of 20-1 Vinemaster.
 No Parole was third, followed by Dial A Hero, favored Puzzlement, Essayons and Rum Splasher.

-A 4-year-old son of Boston Harbor, Boston Common won the Jersey Shore (gr.
+"This is one of my dreams: to win a graded stakes in New York," said Englander, a stock trader and the Eclipse winner as the top owner of 2001.A 4-year-old son of Boston Harbor, Boston Common won the Jersey Shore (gr.
 III) at Monmouth in July, then ran a pair of seconds at Saratoga in the Amsterdam (gr.
 II) to Listen Here and the King's Bishop (gr.
 I) to Gygistar.
 In those races, he was on the lead for the first quarter of a mile no slower than :22 1/5.